After-Hours or Weekend Emergencies

 How often does my pet need a Rabies vaccination?

-The first Rabies shot your pet receives is good for 1 year.
-Subsequent canine Rabies vaccinations immunize your pet for 1- 3 years depending upon the vaccine your pet receives.
+Rabies vaccinations immunize your pet for 1-3 years depending upon the vaccine your pet receives.
 Dogs are required by Minnesota State Law to be vaccinated against Rabies.
-For cats, we use feline-exclusive rabies vaccines which are good for 1 year.
+For cats, we use feline-exclusive rabies vaccines.

 What is heartworm protection and how many months should my pet be on heartworm prevention medication?